RUB-EP1/ExercisesDataAnalysisWS2425/exercises/sheet1.md

 d) $M=1530, \Gamma=9$<br>
 e) $M=1530, \Gamma=9, \sigma=16$

-> [!NOTE]
-> Make sure that the distributions are probability density functions (in the given range)
+Make sure that the distributions are probability density functions (in the given range)

 > [!TIP]
 > Read about [Plots](https://docs.juliaplots.org/latest/) in the julia `Plots` package manual.

 ## Exercise 2

 Use the [`rand`](https://docs.julialang.org/en/v1/stdlib/Random/#Base.rand) function and rejection sampling to generate a sample of Gaussian-distributed values.

 Plot a histogram of the resulting sample together with a Gaussian distribution that is normalized to the histogram.

 ## Exercise 3

 Numerically show that the variance of a uniform distribution in the interval $[a,b]$ is $|b-a|^2/12$ using a sampling method of your choice.

 ## Exercise 4